linode/docs/docs/products/databases/managed-databases/get-started/index.md

 ## Create a Managed Database

-A Managed Database can be deployed using the Cloud Manager, the Linode API, or the Linode CLI.
-For instructions on deploying it through the Cloud Manager, see the following guide:
+A Managed Database can be deployed using Cloud Manager, the Linode API, or the Linode CLI.
+For instructions on deploying it through Cloud Manager, see the following guide:

 - [Create a Managed Database](/docs/products/databases/managed-databases/guides/create-database/)
 - [Choosing a Database Engine and Plan](/docs/products/databases/managed-databases/guides/database-engines/)